scikit-hep/awkward/docs-src/how-to-create-layoutbuilder.md

 builder = ak.layout.LayoutBuilder(form)
 ```

 Each of the union array contents has a tag associated with it.
-The tags are continues integers, the first content tag is `0`.
+The tags are contiguous integers starting with `0` for the first content.
 You have to issue a `tag` command prior to each data method.
-That uniquely identifies the content to which the data is appended:
+The order of filling the contents can be arbitrary - the `tag` command uniquely identifies the content to which the data is appended:

 ```{code-cell}
 builder.tag(0)